My Plantiful Cooking

 • Combine all dry ingredients in a large mixing bowl.
 Mix well.

-1 ½ cup vital wheat gluten, ¼ cup nutritional yeast, 1 ½ teaspoon onion powder, 1 ½ teaspoon garlic powder, 1 tablespoon smoked paprika
+1 ½ cup vital wheat gluten , ¼ cup nutritional yeast , 1 ½ teaspoon onion powder , 1 ½ teaspoon garlic powder , 1 tablespoon smoked paprika

 • Then, add in all wet ingredients along with ¼ cup of BBQ sauce and mix until a dough forms.
 Knead dough for about 30 seconds to a minute.

-1 cup water, 2 tablespoons tahini, 1 ½ tablespoons soy sauce, 1 ½ teaspoons liquid smoke
+1 cup water, 2 tablespoons tahini , 1 ½ tablespoons soy sauce , 1 ½ teaspoons liquid smoke

 • Transfer seitan dough to a 7x11 inches or 8x8 inches baking dish.
 Using your hands, press dough to evenly spread it into the pan.
 Slice dough into 12-16 pieces, depending on how wide you want the ribs to be.

-• Bake for 20 minutes, then spread ½ cup of BBQ sauce on and bake for another 10 minutes.
-When the time is up, flip it and spread another ½ cup of sauce on the other side.
+• When the time is up, flip it and spread another ½ cup of sauce on the other side.
 Bake it again for 10-15 minutes until sticky.

 Notes